Countly/countly-sdk-documentation/web/next.md

       return;
     }

-    //Define the element ID and the class name const selectorId = "targetIdSelector";
+    //Define the element ID and the class name (optional, pass undefined if you don't use) const selectorId = "targetIdSelector";
     const selectorClass = "targetClassSelector";